JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ## Node.js

 For Kotlin/JS projects targeting Node.js, the plugin automatically downloads and installs the Node.js environment on the host.
-You can also use an existing Node.js installation if you have it.
+You can also use an existing Node.js instance if you have it.

-### Disable Node.js downloading
+### Use pre-installed Node.js

-If you have Node.js already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin/JS Gradle plugin to use this installation.
-In this case, the plugin won't download and install its own instance.
+If Node.js is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin/JS Gradle plugin to use it instead of installing its own Node.js instance.

-To disable Node.js installation, add the following lines to your `build.gradle(.kts)`:
+To use the pre-installed Node.js instance, add the following lines to your `build.gradle(.kts)`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">